-Option Default value Requirement impact kamailio→proxy→children 8 See kamailio→lb→tcp_children explanation.
-In this case the proxy only listens udp so these children should be enough to handle all the traffic.
-It could be set to 2 for test systems to lower the requirements. kamailio→proxy→expires Set the default and the max and min registration interval.
-The lower it is more REGISTER requests will be handled by the lb and the proxy.
-It can impact in the network traffic, RAM and CPU usage. kamailio-proxy-natping_inte rval 30 Interval for the proxy to send a NAT keepalive OPTIONS message to the nated subscriber.
-If decreased, this setting will increase the number of OPTIONS requests the proxy needs to send and can impact in the network traffic and the number of natping processes the system needs to run.
-See kamailio-proxy-natping_processes explanation. kamailio->proxy->natping_pro cesses 7 Kamailio-proxy will spawn this number of processes to send keepalive OPTIONS to the nated subscribers.
+Option Default value Requirement impact kamailio->proxy->natping_pro cesses 7 Kamailio-proxy will spawn this number of processes to send keepalive OPTIONS to the nated subscribers.
 Each worker can handle about 250 messages/second (depends on the hardware).
-Depending the number of nated subscribers and the kamailio \rightarrow proxy \rightarrow natping_interval parameter the number of workers may need to be adjusted.
+Depending the number of nated subscribers and the kamailio → proxy → natping_interval parameter the number of workers may need to be adjusted.
 The number can be calculated like nated_subscribers/natping_interval/pings_per_second_per_process.
-For the default options, asuming 50K nated subscribers in the system the parameter value would be 50.000/30/250 = (6,66) 7 workers.
+For the default options, assuming 50K nated subscribers in the system the parameter value would be $50.000/30/250 = (6,66)$ 7 workers.
 7 is the maximum number of processes kamailio will accept.
-Raising this value will cause kamailio not to start. kamailio→proxy→shm_mem 1/16 Total See kamailio→lb→shm_mem explanation.
+Raising this value will cause kamailio not to start. kamailio->proxy->shm_mem 1/16 Total See kamailio \rightarrow lb \rightarrow shm_mem explanation.
 System RAM rateomat→enable yes Set this to no if the system shouldn't perform rating on the CDRs.
 This will save CPU usage. rsyslog→external_log 0 If enabled, the system will send the log messages to an external server.
-Depending on the rsyslog - external_loglevel parameter this can increase dramatically the network traffic. rsyslog-ngcp_logs_preserve days 93 This setting will set the number of days ngcp logs under /var/log/ngcp will be kept in disk.
+Depending on the rsyslog \rightarrow external_loglevel parameter this can increase dramatically the network traffic. rsyslog→ngcp_logs_preserve days 93 This setting will set the number of days ngcp logs under /var/log/ngcp will be kept in disk.
 Lowering this setting will free a high amount of disk space.